mathieuhardy/axum-skeleton/README.md

 ## Description

 This repository is a proof-of-concept of a backend server using Axum.
 This skeleton can be used as a starter kit.
+It's based on hexagonal architecture.

 ## Documentations